-Federal health security is often discussed in broad terms, but in practice it comes down to a simple question: are medical systems prepared to function when conditions are difficult and resources are limited?
-For large federal agencies operating in remote and demanding environments, medical...
+Federal health security is often discussed in broad terms.
+In practice, it comes down to a much simpler question: are medical systems prepared to function when conditions are difficult and resources are limited?
+For large federal agencies operating in remote and demanding environments, the...

 You can’t guarantee sleep in exactly 2 minutes, but you can train your body and brain to switch into “sleep mode” very quickly.